Academy Faculty

 Emily Cloyd grew up in Vienna, VA, training at The Russell School of Ballet.
 After receiving her high school diploma with a concentration in ballet from The University of North Carolina School of the Arts, she performed with Ballet Austin, first as a trainee and then as an apprentice, before joining Nashville Ballet’s Second Company, NB2.
 She then returned to her home state of Virginia, receiving her BA and Master of Public Health from the University of Virginia.
 While at UVA, Emily performed with the university’s Dance Department and served as the president of Rhapsody Ballet Ensemble, a student-run ballet performance organization.
 She joined CBA’s faculty in 2021 and is excited to be back for this upcoming year!

-Izabelly Gleed, Manager on Duty
+Izabelly Gleed, By-Placement & Student Division Manager, Manager on Duty

-Jessica Grant, Manager on Duty
+Jessica Grant, Student Ensemble Manager, Manager on Duty

 Jessica Grant is a native of Staunton, Virginia.
 She began her dance training at the Ballet Box and studied under Jann Shenk.
 At age fifteen, Jessica began dancing with Rockingham Ballet Theatre, where she performed leading roles including Cinderella, the Sugar Plum Fairy, and Swanhilda in Coppelia.
 She holds degrees in both Dance and Cybersecurity.
 Jessica enjoys opportunities to continue refining her artistry and attended the Compass Coaching Project with Dominic Walsh during the summer of 2018.
 She loves sharing her passion for dance with others through performances and teaching.
-Jessica joined Charlottesville Ballet in 2013 and is looking forward to her tenth season with Charlottesville Ballet as a Company Artist and Academy Faculty.
+Jessica joined Charlottesville Ballet in 2013 and is looking forward to her eleventh season with Charlottesville Ballet as a Company Artist and Academy Faculty.

 Rainah Gregory